New Jersey Hit and Run Attorneys

 - Make a police report and keep in touch with law enforcement.
 Remember, hit-and-runs aren’t just civil claims; they’re crimes.
 The police will be trying to track down the perpetrator, and may even offer a reward for information from the public.

-Whether you plan to go through your insurance company or file a personal injury lawsuit, it’s imperative that you contact a qualified attorney after a hit-and run.
+Whether you plan to go through your insurance company or file a personal injury lawsuit in New Jersey, it’s imperative that you contact a qualified attorney after a hit-and run.
 In most cases, insurance companies will offer the lowest amount of compensation available and will even try to confuse or harass the accident victim by constantly contacting him or her.

 An attorney can make sure the insurance companies deal with you fairly.
 In addition to that, it is illegal for an insurance company to contact an accident victim after they have been made aware that the victim has hired an attorney.